spencerc8/Spencer-Portfolio/README.md

 I currently do not have any prior knowledge of computer languages or frameworks but I'm finding it fun to learn in my software development course and am excited to say I know some Python as the year progresses.
 Knowledge of technologies I have are of Windows environments and some Windows Active directory as well as PC hardware.

-I do not have any experience with open-source projects in the past but I am willing and excited to learn and contribute to some in the future..
+I do not have any experience with open-source projects in the past but I am willing and excited to learn and contribute to some in the future.

+LinkedIn Profile Link:
+www.linkedin.com/in/spencer-croll-814b66235